We’re committed to diversity, equity and inclusion in the workplace – and beyond.

-At Grange, there are currently three Associate Resource Groups:
+At Grange, there are currently four Associate Resource Groups:

 Pride Partnership and Allies.
 Founded in March 2016, this group strives to promote a safe, friendly, and rewarding work environment for all associates, with a focus on empowering the LGBTQ+ community.

 Women’s Group.
 Started in 2013, this group is focused on leveraging the unique perspectives and value of all female associates.

 Young Professionals.
 Founded in 2014, this group helps develop driven young professionals, with varying levels of experience, by providing the resources and opportunities for them to move forward in their careers.

 Multicultural Professional Network.
 Founded in 2022, this group creates, nurtures and sustains a global, inclusive culture where differences drive innovative solutions to meet the needs of our associates, agents and customers.
 DE&I Advisory Council